 You have Kealia Beach, a beautiful stretch of sand with amenities like bathrooms and picnic pavilions.
 It is popular with surfers, boogie boarders, and even those who simply want a relaxing day sunbathing.

-Kapahi Park, on the other hand, offers visitors a more rugged, rural area, inland towards the centre of the island.
+Kapahi Park, on the other hand, offers visitors a more rugged, rural area, inland towards the center of the island.
 This can provide a nice change of pace for people who want to add some exploration to their relaxing vacation.

 Best places to stay in Kapaa:🔍FIND BEST HOTELS IN KAPAA

-Staying on the east side of the island but this time moving closer to south Kauai, Lihue is its second largest and most populated town.
+Staying on the east side of the island but this time moving closer to south Kauai, Lihue is its second-largest and most populated town.
 Originally established as a minor village, It became the central city of the island during the emergence of the sugar industry, a position it still holds to this day.

 As a result, A number of large, important buildings are located here, many of which hold great significance for the region and the island as a whole.
 For example, this is where you will find the county administration building for the entire area.